 Ruling out alternative explanations for a null effect.
-As in Study 1, we again found that random forests analyses using continuous happiness reports as a criterion did not yield meaningful predictive accuracy (see pages 20-21 of online supplement).
-Also, as in Studies 1 and 2, we again found that conventional regression and correlation analyses provided minimal insight into the link between acoustic features and state happiness than did machine learning models (see pages 21-22 of online supplement).
-As in Study 2, we did not re-run analyses using the Interspeech Challenge feature set due to the computational burden this large feature set introduced.
+As in Study 1, we again found that random forests analyses using continuous happiness reports as a criterion did not yield meaningful predictive accuracy (see pages 20-21 of online supplemental material).
+Also, as in Studies 1 and 2, we again found that conventional regression and correlation analyses provided minimal insight into the link between acoustic features and state happiness (see pages 21-22 of online supplemental material).
+As in Study 2, we did not rerun analyses using the Interspeech Challenge feature set because of the computational burden this large feature set introduced.

 In Study 3, we also examined whether the limited predictive accuracy observed above was because only a minority of audio recordings contained participants' speech.
-The acoustic features included in the eGeMAPS, which we used as predictors in our machine learning analysis, were developed to capture variability in emotional content of individuals' speech (Eyben, Scherer, et al., 2016).
-It is therefore possible that these acoustic features could not capture variability in state happiness that is potentially reflected in ambient, non-vocal sounds often included in EAR files.
-If so, then including these non-vocal EAR recordings could have artificially curtailed the predictive power of our machine learning analysis.
+The acoustic features included in the eGeMAPS, which we used as predictors in our machine learning analysis, were developed to capture variability in emotional content of individuals' speech (Eyben et al., 2016).
+Therefore, it is possible that these acoustic features could not capture variability in state happiness that is potentially reflected in ambient, nonvocal sounds often included in EAR files.
+If so, then including these nonvocal EAR recordings could have artificially curtailed the predictive power of our machine learning analysis.

-To rule out this possibility, we re-ran our random forests analyses using only those EAR files which contained participants' speech (although note that these recordings could also have contained other people's speech).
+To rule out this possibility, we reran our random forests analyses using only those EAR files which contained participants' speech.
 Of the 15,935 audio recordings that we used in our primary analyses above, 4,447 (28%) contained speech.
 Following the same procedure as above, we saved each participants' scores on 14 acoustic factors for each of these recordings and averaged these factor scores within each hour.
-This left us with 1,606 hourly data points corresponding to a unique state happiness report to use in our final analyses (M = 5.80 hours per participant; SD = 3.64), compared to 2,550 in our primary analyses above.
-Of these 1,606 participant hours, 43% (703) corresponded to a happiness report of 0 (i.e., average happiness), making this the chance level of accuracy for these analyses.
+This left us with 1,606 hourly data points corresponding to a unique state happiness report to use in our final analyses (M = 5.80 data points per participant; SD = 3.64), compared with 2,550 in our primary analyses above.
+Of these 1,606 happiness reports, 43% (703) corresponded to a happiness report of 0 (i.e., average happiness), making this the chance level of accuracy for these analyses.

-As in our primary analyses, the acoustic random forests model using only audio recordings that contained speech did not yield any predictive accuracy regarding happiness (accuracy = 40%, CI = [35% to 46%]; r = .04, CI = [-.10 to .19]; $\kappa = -.002$ , CI = [-.07, .07]).
+As in our primary analyses, the acoustic random forests model using only audio recordings that contained speech did not yield any predictive accuracy regarding happiness (accuracy = 40%, CI [35%, 46%]; r = .04, CI [-.10, .19]; $\kappa = -.002$, CI [-.07, .07]).
 It is worth noting that this analysis was hampered by a reduced sample size compared to our primary analysis which included all EAR recordings.
-In addition, some of these files also included speech from the people with whom the participant interacted, which could have been less diagnostic of participants' happiness than participants' own speech.
-Nevertheless, the fact that we saw no improvement in predictive accuracy in these auxiliary analyses-along with the null findings in Studies 1 and 2 involving direct speech-suggests that the lack of vocal acoustic information in the EAR recordings was likely not the primary factor limiting predictive accuracy in the primary analyses.
+In addition, some of these files also included speech from the people with whom the participant interacted,